 It’s an innovative idea, but is it too good to be true?
 In this unbiased CatGenie review, we’re taking a deep dive to find out if the CatGenie lives up to its promises.
 Keep reading to find out how the CatGenie works and whether or not we think it’s worth the investment.

-CatGenie Self Washing Self Flushing Litter Box Review Video Review
+CatGenie Self Washing Self Flushing Litter Box Video Review

-First, Let’s Get Some Background On The CatGenie Self-flushing Litter Box.
+Let’s Get Some Background on the CatGenie Self-Flushing Litter Box.

 Again, the CatGenie litter box does something that no other automatic litter box can do.
-It scoops, stores, and flushes your cat’s waste.
+It scoops, liquefies, and flushes your cat’s waste.

 The CatGenie connects to your home’s water line and works a bit like a cross between a washing machine and a toilet.
 Each time your cat uses the box—or whenever you initiate a cycle from manual mode—the CatGenie will run a cleaning cycle.